 12 May: The University of Leicester awarded the project Ethics Approval, allowing us to move into the data collection phase.

 26 March: Dr. Nibedita Ray-Bennett held the second Collaborators Meeting to discuss the e-Discussion.
-Attendees included Dr. Hideyuki Shiroshita, Mr. Krishna Clarke, Professor Alois Hirschmugl, Mr. Steve Glovinsky, Ms. Nupur Gupta and Miss Lauren Macleod.
+Attendees included Dr. Hideyuki Shiroshita, Mr. Krishna Clarke, Professor Alois Hirschmugl, Mr. Steve Glovinsky, Ms. Nupur Gupta and Ms. Lauren Macleod.